 How do you start library centers in school libraries?
 How much time will it take?
 Will it work in my special situation?
 Can I do this without spending any money?
 Can I do this without a library assistant or parent volunteers?

 Those are all great questions.
 I want to help you get started with library centers, because I’ve seen the way centers transform school libraries.
 I see students engaged in purposeful learning, instead of aimless wandering.
 Visitors see a room full of students actively learning, and see bulletin boards showing off the product of class time in the library.

-I’ve answered many of your questions in my book, The Centered School Library.
+I’ve answered many of your questions in my book, Library Centers for Library Learners.
 You can purchase it through the link to my TPT store, and you’ll find a very thorough introduction to the hows and whys of library centers.

-This website builds on the basics that I wrote about in the book, and adds many, many more ideas.
+This Library Learnerswebsite builds on the basics that I wrote about in the book, and adds many, many more ideas.
 In fact, you may be overwhelmed when you visit this site.
 But the secret is this: take one step at a time.
 You can finish any project that way, right?

 One Step at a Time

 Start with one center.
 Find a library table.
 Bring out the listening center (I know you have one back there in your library closet!).
 Put the tape or CD in the player, set the books out on the table, and tell students that after they’ve checked out their books, they can listen to a book at the listening center.